 SOF analyses firms’ responses to identify both good practices and areas where the way that the PRA supervises firms could be improved.
 This analysis is reported to PRA senior management and shared with the PRA’s Practitioner Panel.
 Firm specific feedback is also passed on directly to the relevant supervisory directorate, being mindful of any confidentiality issues.

 What has changed as a result of the surveys?

-- We have improved processes to reduce the number of information requests that we make and to ensure that the information we do request is actually needed.
-We have also coordinated some requests to avoid duplication.
+In response to feedback about information requests, the PRA has improved processes to reduce the number of requests made and to ensure that the information requested is actually needed.
+We also seek to coordinate some requests to avoid duplication.

-- We have also taken on board feedback about changes in supervisory teams to improve the handover process.
-While many firms understand that we need to redeploy staff periodically, as a result of this feedback we have increased our focus on ensuring new teams are better informed when they take responsibility for firms.
-This makes the PRA more effective and reduces the burdens on the senior management of firms.
+We have also improved handover processes, taking on board feedback from firms about the impact that changes in supervisory teams can have on firms.
+While many firms understand that we need to redeploy staff periodically, we have increased our focus on ensuring new teams are better informed when they take responsibility for firms.

 Information not available on this page is available on The National Archives.